Day trip from Wellington

 How to get here:

-Tranzit Gourmet Martinborough Wine Tour is a guided tour takes in four of Martinborough vineyards and includes lunch.
-Learn why this charming village is home to some of the world’s top Pinot Noir.
+Martinborough Gourmet Wine Tour is a small group tour that takes in four Martinborough vineyards and includes lunch.
+Learn why this charming village is home to some of the world's top Pinot Noir.

-Hammonds Bus Palliser Bay Tour.
-Explore part of the Wairarapa coastline and see the famous Cape Palliser lighthouse, the fishing village of Ngawi, the fantastic seal colony and some dramatic Lord of The Rings film sites.
+Hammonds Palliser Bay Tour is a small group tour that explores part of the Wairarapa coastline including the famous Cape Palliser lighthouse, the fishing village of Ngawi, the fantastic seal colony and some dramatic Lord of The Rings film sites.

-To get to Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train on weekdays and Saturdays.
-(On Sundays and public holidays you'll need to book a shuttle with Rimutaka Shuttles or Martinborough Shuttles).
+- To get to Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train, except the late train on Fridays (some services maybe by bus which you can check here).
+Another option is to book a shuttle with Rimutaka Shuttles or Carterton Shuttles.
+Martinborough Wine Tours also offer transfers to/from Featherston station with bookings.

 Come with a guide in a luxury car